DevOpsLab/kafka-streams-docker/README.md

 With the code and instructions in this repository, we will:

-1. Start a containerized, single-node Kafka cluster on your host machine, e.g. your Mac laptop, using [Docker Compose](https://docs.docker.com/compose/) and Confluent's [Docker images for Confluent Platform](https://github.com/confluentinc/cp-docker-images); more precisely, we use [Confluent Open Source](https://www.confluent.io/download/) version 3.2.0 with Apache Kafka 0.10.2.0, i.e. the latest
+1. Start a containerized, 3-node Kafka cluster on your host machine, e.g. your Mac laptop, using [Docker Compose](https://docs.docker.com/compose/) and Confluent's [Docker images for Confluent Platform](https://github.com/confluentinc/cp-docker-images); more precisely, we use [Confluent Open Source](https://www.confluent.io/download/) version 3.2.0 with Apache Kafka 0.10.2.0, i.e. the latest